 Now, it’s time to reheat after preparing the leftovers and spreading them on a baking sheet.
 Reheating takes place for 5 minutes.
 It is the right recommended time for reheating the nachos.
 Exceeding 5 minutes can burn the nachos, making them unsuitable for consumption.

 At the end of reheating time, the nachos should have gained their crispiness.
-The process also targets to eliminate moisture from the nachos leftovers.
+The process also targets eliminating moisture from the nachos leftovers.
 The moisture-free nachos regain their texture.
 Although the meal may not be delicious as it was when bought, reheating makes it suitable for consumption.
 During this step, you should have a stopwatch that can help you keep the reheating time.

 Take out the nachos